13 Employee Engagement Trends for 2023

-In the past few decades, the role and position of women in society has changed radically.
-Women literacy rates have shot up, they are gaining more degrees than men and form a huge part of the workforce.
+In the past few decades, the role and position of women in society have changed radically.
+Women's literacy rates have shot up.
+They are gaining more degrees than men and form a considerable part of the workforce.

-Despite these incredible advances, women still have to face a lot of challenges.
-From sexual harassment, pay parity, lack of security to gender biases and pregnancy discrimination.
-The list just goes on.
+Despite these incredible advances, women still have to face many challenges, from sexual harassment, pay parity, lack of security to gender biases and pregnancy discrimination.
+The list goes on.
 These issues are so prevalent that women often consider them as accepted norms.
-These hurdles create mental disturbances and personal crisis.
+These hurdles create mental disturbances and personal crises.
 It also limits their professional growth trajectory.

-In the Present scenario, thankfully, movements like #Metoo and #TimesUp have created a steer on social media.
+Thankfully, movements like #Metoo and #TimesUp have created a steer on social media in the present scenario.
 Women are finally standing up against the injustices held against them in the workplace.
 They are taking a stance and sharing their stories.

-Organisations who have jumped on the employee branding wagon not only transform their employees into brand ambassadors but also increases productivity.
+Organizations who have jumped on the employee branding wagon transform their employees into brand ambassadors and increase productivity.
 Also, we are looking at a steady rise in the impact of employee review.
 According to 2017 study, 41% of job seekers rate employee reviews higher than any other source.

-To have a numero uno employee branding endeavour, you need to keep a few things in mind.
+To have a numero uno employee branding endeavor, you need to keep a few things in mind.